CloakerSmoker/Relax-Language/docs/docs/full-syntax.md

 * `(Condition)` an [expression](#expression) which will be tested in order to decide if the next block will run or not.
 * `Body` (in all places) is a list of statements(#statements) which will run if the prior condition resulted in a non-zero result.
 * `else if` the required keyword to add another [condition](#expression) and [body](#statements) to the entire if statement.
-* `else` the required keyword to add a finaly [body](#statements) to the if statement, which will only run when no other conditions are met.
+* `else` the required keyword to add a final [body](#statements) to the if statement, which will only run when no other conditions are met.

 `else if` can be repeated any number of times, for any number of conditions.
 There can only be one `else` for each if statement.